-For this first practice test, I recommend using the Barron’s exam and saving the official practice exams for down the line.
-After you take this practice test, correct the exam and see what score you earned on the test.
+For this first practice test, I recommend using a test out of either the Barron's or Princeton Review's study guide and saving the official practice exams for down the line.
+After you take this practice test, score the exam to see what you earned on the test.

 Step 2: Analyze Your Score Results

-After you’ve figured out your score, look over each problem you answered incorrectly and try to figure out why you got the question wrong.
+After you've figured out your practice exam score, look over each problem you answered incorrectly and try to figure out why you got the question wrong.

 As you're doing this, look for patterns in your results.
 Are you finding that you got a lot of questions on antiderivatives wrong?
 Did you do well on multiple choice but struggled with free response?
 Did you get slowed down by questions you couldn't use a calculator to answer?

 Figuring out which problems you got wrong and why is the best way to stop repeating your mistakes and begin to make significant improvements.
-Don’t be tempted to skip this step!
+Don't skip this step!

 Step 3: Focus Your Studying on Weak Areas

-If you’re struggling with your test-taking techniques, for example, running out of time on the exam or misreading questions, the best way to combat these issues is to answer a lot of practice questions under realistic testing conditions.
+If you're struggling with your test-taking techniques—like running out of time on the exam or misreading questions— the best way to combat these issues is to answer a lot of practice questions under realistic testing conditions.

 Take timed quizzes or time yourself for quizzes that aren't automatically timed.
 (On the real exam, you'll get about two minutes for multiple-choice questions you can't use a calculator to solve, a little more than three minutes for multiple-choice questions where you can use a calculator, and 15 minutes per free-response question.)
 Taking multiple practice quizzes and tests will help you become more familiar with the pacing needed for the AP exam.